Chlorophyll: Chemical structure

 Several chlorophylls are known.
 All are defined as derivatives of the parent chlorin by the presence of a fifth, ketone-containing ring beyond the four pyrrole-like rings.
 Most chlorophylls are classified as chlorins, which are reduced relatives of porphyrins (found in hemoglobin).
 They share a common biosynthetic pathway with porphyrins, including the precursor uroporphyrinogen III.
 Unlike hemes, which contain iron bound to the N4 center, most chlorophylls bind magnesium.
 The axial ligands attached to the Mg2+ center are often omitted for clarity.
 Appended to the chlorin ring are various side chains, usually including a long phytyl chain (C20H39O).
 The most widely distributed form in terrestrial plants is chlorophyll a.
-The only difference between chlorophyll a and chlorophyll b is that the former has a methyl group where the latter has a formyl group.
-This difference causes a considerable difference in the absorption spectrum, allowing plants to absorb a greater portion of visible light.
+Chlorophyll a has methyl group in place of a formyl group in chlorophyll b.
+This difference affects the absorption spectrum, allowing plants to absorb a greater portion of visible light.

 The structures of chlorophylls are summarized below:

 Chlorophyll e is reserved for a pigment that has been extracted from algae in 1966 but not chemically described.
-Besides the lettered chlophylls, a wide variety of sidechain modifications to the chlorophyll structures are known in the wild.
+Besides the lettered chlorophylls, a wide variety of sidechain modifications to the chlorophyll structures are known in the wild.
 For example, Prochlorococcus, a cyanobacterium, uses 8-vinyl Chl a and b.